amiteshhh/generator-ng-feature/README.md

 ### What do you get?

-Both command will create a folder named 'about'and other relevant files as shown below:
+Both command will create a folder named `about` and other relevant files as shown below:

 ```
-.
 ├── about/
 │   └── about.module.js
 │   └── about.route.js